 - Prior to going through the ‘Start’, the Judge may allow a pony to leave the ring to correct incorrect tack and compete later without penalty.
 If for any reason, a competitor goes through the Start with incorrect tack, the Judge has no option but to eliminate the competitor.

-A rider may compete in one section only at each qualifier and may only ride one animal in the RDS.
-Riders will not be permitted to switch categories.
+A rider may compete in one section only at each qualifier and may only ride one animal at the Dublin Horse Show.
+Riders will not be permitted to switch between categories.
 The categories first competed in must be adhered to.

 All riders will compete over a course of fences and the performance of the rider will be assessed.
 Jumping faults of the pony / horse will not be considered unless it is considered by the judge to be a result of the rider’s ability.

 - Three refusals